VictorOlof/Unity-Helicopter/README.md

 # Unity-Helicopter-Game
 Helicopter game made for mobile

-LevelEvents
+### LevelEvents
- OnSetPlayerCKPT
+- OnSetPlayerCKPT

   Invokes by LineManager when timer is finished.

- OnPrepNewLevelEvent (LevelParameters levelParameters)
+- OnPrepNewLevelEvent (LevelParameters levelParameters)

   Invokes by LevelManager when checkpoint is set.
-  Sends levelParameters for upcoming level.
+  Sends LevelParameters for the upcoming level.

- OnPlayerCKPT
+- OnPlayerCKPT

   Invokes by PlayerMovement when player runs into checkpoint (the new level).

- OnNewLevel (LevelParameters levelParameters)
+- OnNewLevel (LevelParameters levelParameters)

-  Invokes by LevelManager when player is on new level.
+  Invokes by LevelManager when event above occur.
-  Sends levelParameters for current level.
+  Sends LevelParameters for the current level.

- OnLevelTimerComplete
+- OnLevelTimerComplete

   Invokes by LevelTimer when timer is finished.